 Our testers rated the durability of the Euro17 favorably but also saw some areas of concern.
 The chrome-plated tools with black oxide coated tips inspire confidence that this tool can stand the test of time, but the plastic frame says otherwise.
 Any time we used the tool to tighten a bolt, we noticed that the frame would flex and twist.
 All of that movement fatiguing the plastic concerned our testers that the frame might crack or snap over time.

-Throughout our testing we didn't see any problems with the tool tips, unlike the Park Tool I-Beam 3.
-We also didn't see any issues with the frame, but we feel the plastic on this tool would likely fail sooner than the metal frame construction of tools like the Lezyne RAP-21 CO2, or the ToPeak Mini 20 Pro.
+Throughout our testing, we didn't see any problems with the tool tips.
+We also didn't see any issues with the frame, but we feel the plastic on this tool would likely fail sooner than the metal frame construction of other tools.

-At $53 retail the Euro17 is the second most expensive tool in our test.
+The Euro17 is among the most expensive tools in our test.
 Unior has a great reputation for quality and durability, but, given the questions our testers had about the plastic frame, we can't recommend purchasing it based on reputation alone.
 If you're looking for something unique, easy to use, and you want to support a European manufacturer, then this is the tool for you.
 Otherwise, we think you will find better value with some of the other tools we tested.